-- In the opinion of the PMOC, the tunnel contractor should prepare an analysis of the cause of the failure at Cross Passage 5. - PMOC Concern: The latest program master schedule forecasts that the RSD will be two months later than planned.
-In the opinion of the PMOC, since the schedule forecast is based on the progress of the construction only through February 2015 and construction production rates remained lower than planned after February, it is likely that the forecast substantial completion date will slip further when all of the contractor's schedule updates through August 2015 are accepted.
-SFMTA should make every effort to accept the remaining schedule updates as quickly as possible so that the true status of the station construction work can be understood.
+- In the opinion of the PMOC, the tunnel contractor should prepare an analysis of the cause of the failure at Cross Passage 5. - PMOC Concern: The latest program master schedule forecasts that the RSD will be five months later than planned.
+In the opinion of the PMOC, since the schedule forecast is based on the progress of the construction through August 2015 and construction production rates remained lower than planned after February, it is likely that the forecast substantial completion date is now more closely reflecting the current set of circumstances than previously reported during recent months.
+SFMTA should make every effort to complete its current schedule logic analysis and make any further schedule updates as quickly as possible so that the upcoming schedule containment workshops can focus on possibilities for schedule recovery with the best possible information available.
 In the opinion of the PMOC, the accuracy of the cost and schedule performance indicators can only be assured with the incorporation of the fully updated 1300 Contract baseline schedule reflecting progress through the current reporting period into the performance measurement process. - In accordance with FTA guidelines, a minimum of 6.0 months of schedule contingency is recommended at this phase of the project.
 At present there is negative float in the schedule, resulting in a late date for project completion.
-In the opinion of the PMOC, SFMTA needs to identify at least eight months of time savings for the remaining work in the CSP in order to provide sufficient schedule float to provide reasonable assurance of on-time completion of the project.
+In the opinion of the PMOC, SFMTA needs to identify at least 11 months of time savings for the remaining work in the CSP in order to have sufficient schedule float to provide reasonable assurance of on-time completion of the project.
 The PMOC is concerned that although the contractor and CSP staff have been working cooperatively to advance progress on construction of the three CSP subway stations through the identification and tracking of short-term performance targets, there is no indication that the overall progress of construction is improving.
 The opportunities to recover the schedule delays will be more limited as time passes, so it is very important for SFMTA and the contractor to work collaboratively to identify and implement schedule containment strategies soon.
 The planned double shifting of station roof construction is a good first step in the process of implementing schedule recovery strategies.
 More schedule recovery strategies will be necessary to fully recover the accumulated delays and achieve the planned RSD.
 SFMTA also should be exploring strategies to reduce the time between substantial completion of the stations and the RSD.
 The PMOC will facilitate schedule containment workshops to identify options for overcoming the delays and meeting the required RSD.

-- In the opinion of the PMOC, the total cost contingency, including unallocated contingency and less identified trends, of 10.7% of the potential remaining spending is sufficient to provide reasonable assurance of on-budget completion of the project.
+- In the opinion of the PMOC, the total cost contingency, including unallocated contingency and less identified trends, of 11.3% of the potential remaining spending is sufficient to provide reasonable assurance of on-budget completion of the project.
 The available contingency is well above the recommended minimum of \$60 million. - The PMOC remains concerned that the recent quality problems with the station construction may indicate a lack of sufficient quality commitment by the contractor and a potential for future problems and associated delays and increased costs (borne by the contractor) for the repair or replacement of defective work.
-The PMOC conducted a Quality Review of the project in early September, and the results will be documented in a Spot Report to be published by the end of September.
+The PMOC conducted a Quality Review of the project in early September, and the results were documented in a draft Spot Report that was forwarded to FTA for review in late September.